Retrospective narrations in Agamemnon and Oedipus Tyrannus

 Retrospective narrations in Oedipus Tyrannus by Sophocles

 At this point, Oedipus proceeds with his second retrospective narration: he believes that he is equipped with enough sense and knowledge to discover the murderer, as he once solved the Riddle of the Sphinx.
 By contrast, both Tiresias and the audience know that solving the Sphinx’s Riddle was part of Oedipus’ destiny, which gradually unravels on stage until the moment of full realisation.
-As the play continues, the tragic persona of Oedipus becomes clearer: instead of accepting responsibility for his action, he accuses Creon (Κρέων) and Tiresias of conspiracy and a deliberate attempt to charge him with Laius’ murder (Sophocles, Oedipus Tyrannus, 345-362).
+As the play continues, the tragic persona of Oedipus becomes clearer: instead of accepting responsibility for his actions, he accuses Creon (Κρέων) and Tiresias of conspiracy and a deliberate attempt to charge him with Laius’ murder (Sophocles, Oedipus Tyrannus, 345-362).

 After the dialogue with Tiresias, Oedipus partly suspects his guilt but is still incapable of grasping the connection between his actions and the older oracle, which Laius received many years before.
-In Oedipus’ mind, the oracle never came real as Laius was killed by bandits and not by his son, who was abandoned on Mount Cithaeron and was never found alive.
-The mystery is solved with the arrival of a messenger from Corinth, who informs Oedipus on Polybus’ death.
+In Oedipus’ mind, the oracle never came true as Laius was killed by bandits and not by his son, who was abandoned on Mount Cithaeron and was never found alive.
+The mystery is solved with the arrival of a messenger from Corinth, who informs Oedipus of Polybus’ death.

 The final retrospective narration is by Oedipus himself in verses 1349-1415, when he appears blind on stage and recalls the events that determined his shameful destiny.
-These events were his abandonment as a baby, his childhood in Corinth, the murder of Laius on the forest’s path, his arrival in Thebes, his marriage with Jocasta, and finally, the birth of his children, who are the product of incest.
+These events were his abandonment as a baby, his childhood in Corinth, the murder of Laius on the forest’s path, his arrival in Thebes, his marriage to Jocasta, and finally, the birth of his children, who are the product of incest.
 (Sophocles, Oedipus Tyrannus, 1349-1415).
-The protagonist’s flash-back is introduced by Sophocles as an act of self-awareness, which leads to the gradual resolution of the plot.
-The image of Oedipus as a blind and broken man contrasts with the image of the proud and just king noted in the beginning of the play.
+The protagonist’s flashback is introduced by Sophocles as an act of self-awareness, which leads to the gradual resolution of the plot.
+The image of Oedipus as a blind and broken man contrasts with the image of the proud and just king noted at the beginning of the play.

 Conclusions